 Figure 3.
 Number of tweets per month by tweet

-type for the current collection (2016 onwards).
+type for the 2019 collection (2016 - 2023).

 Figure 3 shows the monthly number of tweets that are retweets

-and not retweets for the current collection from 2016 onwards.
-From
+and not retweets for the 2019 collection.
+From December 2020 to October

-December 2020 to October 2021, an average of 17 million retweets per
+2021, an average of 17 million retweets per month were collected, and an

-month were collected, and an average of 21 million tweets per month were
+average of 21 million tweets per month were collected that were not

 Figure 4.
 Number of active users per month for

-all three collections (2016 onwards).
+all three collections (2016 - 2023).

 Figure 4 shows the number of users per month from 2016 onwards